 Gaps In Offer Multiples

 Now, just because a match is made doesn’t mean it will be accepted.
 The offer still must prove enticing to the seller, or the offer will be rejected.
-Of the 1,271 10-year matches made to Standing Orders, 49% have been rejected.
-The rest expired or were accepted.

 This raises another opportunity to leave smart, competitive Standing Orders.
 Many of the Standing Orders in our system have the potential to match incoming catalogs, but the offer multiple falls far below our Analyst Benchmark price analysis.
-(The Analyst Benchmark is simply the average sale multiple for similar catalogs on our marketplace).
+(The Analyst Benchmark is simply the median sale multiple for similar catalogs on our marketplace).

 The further below the Benchmark price, the less likely it is to be filled, which gives investors the opportunity to place more competitive offers closer to the Benchmark price.